 Bookfinder claims they will buy your used textbooks back at a competitive price with no hidden fees.
 Take a look at the ISBN search bar to find your highest buyback price.

-Many of today’s transaction occur on a smart phone.
+Many of today’s transactions occur on a smartphone.
 Cash4Books is an app and a site just for that convenient option.
-If you’d like some cash back on your nonfiction books, get your free quote or download the free app for iOS or Android now.
+If you’d like some cashback on your nonfiction books, get your free quote or download the free app for iOS or Android now.

 Sell Back Your Book